adcash/customer-scripts/wordpress/v2_adcash_lib/README.md

 1. Go to 'Plugins' menu
 2. Click 'Deactivate' - this will stop your tag from working but will keep your settings if you activate it later
 3. Click 'Delete' to completely remove the plugin and settings
+4. Remove your script tags that utilise the library from your page(s)